-3. A member may not exceed overall dimensions of 5'6" x 7.5" x 7.5."
+4. A member may not exceed overall dimensions of 5'6" x 7.5" x 7.5."
 That is, it must fit in a prismatic box of those dimensions.

-4. A member must be rigid.
+5. A member must be rigid.
 That is, hinged, jointed, articulated and telescoping members are prohibited, as are members with moving parts.
 This prohibition includes members with parts that are intended to slide, rotate, deflect or bend relative to the member during construction, such as cams, latches, sliding pins, springs, and snap-lock devices.
+Cables and strapping are prohibited, as are similar materials that would not be damaged by coiling and uncoiling.